EViT: An Eagle Vision Transformer with Bi-Fovea Self-Attention: Experiments

-\textbf{Results.} Table~\ref{tab:class_results} shows the performance of EViTs on the ImageNet classification task.
-For ease of comparison, we grouped similar counterparts together based on model parameters and performance.
-From the experimental results, it can be observed that EViTs obtains the best accuracy and speed trade-off with similar model parameters.
-Specifically, EViT-Tiny and EViT-Small show better performance at small model scales, achieving 79.9\% and 82.6\% classification accuracy, respectively.
-In particular, although RegNetY~\cite{radosavovic2020designing} comes from neural architecture search, our manually designed EViTs still outperform it.
-Compared with CvT-21~\cite{wu2021cvt}, Swin-S~\cite{liu2021swin}, PVT v2-B3~\cite{wang2022pvt}, and ViL-Medium~\cite{zhang2021multi}, EViT-Base shows impressive performance with the lowest computational cost.
-Specifically, EViT-Base yields 83.9\% Top-1 accuracy with 6.1 GFLOPs, which improves the performance by 0.6\% over the four mentioned methods, and reduces nearly 1.0 to 3.0 GFLOPs of computational complexity at the same time.
-At larger model scales, EViT-Large maintains significant competitive advantages over other counterparts.
-In particular, for fair comparison with other methods, we conduct two experiments on EViT-Large in image classification at $224^2$ and $256^2$ image sizes.
-At the same settings, EViT-Large can obtain 0.8\% and 0.6\% performance gains compared with PVTv2-L~\cite{wang2022pvt} and ConvNext-B~\cite{liu2022convnet}, respectively.
-When the input image size is set to $256^2$, the computational complexity and model parameters of EViT-Large are only 11.0 GFLOPs and 58.0M respectively, however it can obtain 84.9\% classification performance.
-As we have emphasized, EViTs exhibit significant competitive advantages, especially in terms of low computational complexity and scalability.
-It can be flexibly scaled to smaller or larger models depending on specific task requirements.
+\textbf{Results.} Table~\ref{tab:class_results} shows the performance {achieved by the} EViTs {in} the ImageNet classification task.
+For ease of comparison, similar {networks are grouped} based on {their} model parameters and performance. {The experimental results show that the} EViTs achieve better accuracy and speed {trade-offs than the other models do} with similar model parameters.
+Specifically, EViT-Tiny and EViT-Small {achieve 79.9\% and 82.6\% classification {accuracies with} small model scales, respectively.
+Compared with the latest network, although EViT-Tiny is not as strong as RepViT-M1.5~\cite{wang2024repvit} {in terms of performance}, EViT-Small demonstrates competitive advantages at larger parameter scales.} {Compared with ConvNext-S~\cite{liu2022convnet}, Focal-S~\cite{yang2021focal} and ResT-Large~\cite{zhang2021rest},} EViT-Base {attains} impressive performance with the lowest computational cost.
+Specifically, EViT-Base achieves 83.9\% Top-1 accuracy with 7.2 GFLOPs, {representing a performance improvement of} 0.3\% over the three {above} mentioned methods while simultaneously reducing {the required} computational complexity by nearly 0.7 to 1.9 GFLOPs.
+At larger parameter scales, EViT-Large maintains significant competitive advantages over {the} other networks.
+In particular, for {a} fair comparison with {the} other {networks, two {image classification} experiments are conducted on EViT-Large {with} image sizes of $224^2$ and $256^2$.} {Under} the same settings, EViT-Large can {achieve 0.8\% and 0.6\% performance gains over PVTv2-B4~\cite{wang2022pvt} and ConvNext-B~\cite{liu2022convnet}, respectively.} When the input image size is set to $256^2$, the computational complexity and {number of} model parameters {required by} EViT-Large are only 13.7 GFLOPs and 61.9 M{,} respectively, {but it achieves} 84.9\% classification {accuracy}. {Additionally, {the} EViTs are compared with representative vision mamba models, including EfficientVMamba~\cite{pei2024efficientvmamba}, MSVMamba~\cite{shi2024multi}, and VMamba~\cite{liu2024vmamba}. {The numerical} results indicate that our method still demonstrates a competitive advantage over these linear attention models.
+It enhances the context-awareness of the model to better capture long-range dependencies.} As described, {the} EViTs exhibit significant competitive advantages, especially {in terms of their} low computational complexity and {high} scalability. {They} can be flexibly scaled to {form} smaller or larger models {according to} specific task requirements.